Roentgen stereophotogrammetry: Methodology

 To achieve the high accuracy, the following steps are carried out: Small radio opaque markers are introduced in the bone and attached to the prosthesis to serve as well-defined artificial landmarks.
 Two synchronised x-ray foci are used to obtain a stereo image of the bone and the prosthesis.
 The positions of the foci are assessed using a calibration object that holds tantalum markers at accurately known positions.
 The coordinates of the bone and prosthesis markers are accurately measured and the three-dimensional position of the markers is reconstructed using software.
 The change in the position (translation and rotation) of the prosthesis markers relative to the bone markers is then determined.
 The reported accuracy of RSA ranges between 0.05 and 0.5 mm for translations and between 0.15˚ and 1.15˚ for rotations (95% confidence interval).
 New RSA techniques that avoid the need for attaching markers to the prosthesis have been introduced.

+Computed tomography based RSA

+Computed tomography-based RSA (CT-RSA) has emerged as a promising alternative for implant migration measurements as it overcomes some of the limitations of conventional RSA, for example it only requires a regular CT scanner compared to RSA which can only be performed in specialized laboratories.
+It has so far demonstrated comparable precision and accuracy to conventional RSA for early implant migration measurements.

+CT-RSA measures the change in position of one radiodense object (bone or implant) relative to another reference object (bone or implant) and therefore requires two subsequent CT-examination volumes.
+Below is a brief summary of the method; a more detailed description is available in the referenced articles.